 When I was younger, I loved connecting people.
 I spent my time growing organizations and helping people build meaningful relationships.
 I didn't know it then, but what I was doing was what I was born for.
 I didn't know exactly what I was doing, but I knew I wanted to help people.
 That's why I obtained my degrees from Georgia Southern University (BS, Psychology), and Auburn University (MS, Rehabilitation Counseling).
 It wasn't until after I landed on Netflix's Love is Blind that I took the risk to give up what I thought I was supposed to be doing and stepped into the what I knew I should be doing–marketing.

 Now, I'm the MarComms Community Manager for NextUp (previously known as Network of Executive Women) – a professional community committed to advancing women in the workplace, transforming the face of business.
-I'm also the Marketing Director for Render – a startup software engineering experience where tech meets culture, inclusion, and accessibility via a conference of 1000+ attendees, as well as Mueshi – a global art exchange that allows collectors to buy, sell, and fractionally purchase physical and digital artworks on the blockchain.
+I'm also the Marketing Director for Render – a startup software engineering experience where tech meets culture, inclusion, and accessibility via a conference of 3000+ attendees from around the world.
 Additionally, I serve as the Social Media Marketing Manager for Andre Dickens, Mayor of Atlanta.

 I entered the marketing world to explore my passion for people, creating, and building better businesses.
 Now, I'm successfully that, but it didn't happen over night and it still isn't easy.
 That being said, I'm glad that I can be my authentic self in all my different spaces while continue to grow into marketing maven I aim to be.